Bridgwater Tidal Barrier Scheme

 Through the construction of a modern tidal surge barrier and a network of new and improved downstream defences, the scheme will significantly reduce flood risk and help shape a more resilient and sustainable Bridgwater.

-By integrating an environmental corridor with new wetlands, heritage features, and recreational spaces, the project will also deliver wider economic, social, and ecological benefits, creating a lasting legacy that enhances quality of life for current and future generations.
+By integrating an environmental corridor with new wetlands, heritage features, and recreational spaces, the project will also deliver wider economic, social, and ecological benefits.
+This will create a lasting legacy that enhances quality of life for current and future generations.

 Overview